valdelaseras/pedestal/README.md

 #### Column system

 In Pedestal, everything is ordered into columns.
 Note that whatever column combination you use, on screen widths below your configured `$breakpoint` value, the columns will stack vertically by default.
-This means you never have to worry about responsiveness and don't need to do any extra work for small or larger devices.

-If you do wish to also have multiple columns on mobile devices or tablet devices, you can simply add additional scss like:
+If you do wish to also have multiple columns on mobile or tablet devices, you can simply add additional scss like:

 ```scss
 .column.two.mobile {